North Carolina, NC

 To apply for the WIC in NC, please contact the office of the local WIC agency that serves the residents of the county in which you live to make an appointment.

-North Carolina is not participating in Medicaid expansion — as a result, many uninsured adults in the state who would have been newly-eligible for Medicaid will remain ineligible for coverage.
+In 2023, North Carolina became the 40th state to expand Medicaid — as a result, many uninsured adults in the state will now be eligible for coverage with higher incomes.

 How do I apply for NC Medicaid Online?